virgesmith/neworder/docs/contributing.md

 Contributions and bug fixes are always welcome, even if you're only reporting a bug.

+!!! note "Legal"
+    Contributors retain copyright on their substantial contributions.
+If applicable, when submitting a PR, please add yourself as an additional copyright holder in [LICENCE.md](https://github.com/virgesmith/neworder/LICENCE.md).

 ## Opening issues

 If you find a bug or would like a new feature, please feel free to [open an issue](https://github.com/virgesmith/neworder/issues).